Public Address Lists

 Correspondence sent to APU’s distribution lists is considered to be a business document that is vital for all staff and faculty.
 The appropriate use of public address lists should be to support employees in their jobs, or for APU community business and meeting notifications.

-Prayer requests are encouraged, but should be coordinated through the Community Prayer Coordinator, Rachel Lopez.
-Please send all prayer/praise messages to her, and she will consolidate them and send them out as a community prayer item at least once a day.
+Prayer requests are encouraged, but should be coordinated through the community prayer coordinator, Rachel Lopez.
+Send all prayer/praise messages to her, and she will consolidate them and send them out as a community prayer item at least once a day.
 These prayer requests should consist of one to two sentences.
 Updates should be provided no more than once a week, and should also be one to two sentences.

-APU Students e-mail is a distribution list for all students (undergraduate, graduate, doctoral and degree completion) to keep them informed of APU wide activities and events.
-APU Students may only be sent by Communiversity or the President’s Cabinet.
+APU Students email is a distribution list for all students (undergraduate, graduate, doctoral and degree completion) to keep them informed of APU wide activities and events.
+APU Students may only be sent by the Office of Campus Life or the President’s Cabinet.